Isonimus/M5PORKCHOP/README.md

     Settings persist to SPIFFS.
 Your piglet remembers.

     Navigate with ; and . keys, Enter to toggle/edit.
-Press ESC (backtick) or Backspace to auto-save and exit.
-No "Save & Exit" button needed - piggy's got you covered.
+Press ESC (backtick) or Backspace to save and exit.
 Changes take effect immediately, including GPS pin changes (hot-reinit, no reboot required).

         +------------+-------------------------------+---------+
         | Setting    | Description                   | Default |